Distinct714/Goblin_Runner_Demo/README.md

 **Keys to Click:**
 - Press A and D key to move left and right
-- Press Space to jump
+- Press SPACE to jump
-- Press Space to move next dialogue
+- Press SPACE to move next dialogue

 # Warning
 This is not yet official game.
 The game is still in development and you might encounter an unexpected bugs here.